vidur-subaiah/CAPP30239_FA22/week_03/Homework/README.md

 The visualization shows us that the Blackstone neighborhood received the most library visitors (3,491) and the Kelly neighborhood received the least visitors (497).

 ## How to Run
 To view the visualization, run the homework.html file using a live local server.
-Ensure that the js and csv files are within the same directory structure.
+Ensure that the homework.js and library_visits_jan22.csv files are within the same directory structure.